-Vanilla Panna Cotta with Strawberry Sauce (Without Gelatin)… silky smooth, melt in the mouth, glamorous red and white combo, exotic, sumptuous, simply a dessert to die for.
+Vanilla Panna Cotta with Strawberry Sauce without Gelatin is a silky smooth, melt in the mouth, glamorous red and white combo, exotic, sumptuous, simply a dessert to die for.
 And above all a very simple and quick dessert.
 Takes 10 minutes to prepare and just 15 minutes for setting it.
-That’s it!
+That's it!
 Yes, in less than half an hour this heavenly delicious dessert gets ready.

 There are endless possibilities of serving Panna Cotta.
 Set pannacotta first then top it up with fruit coulis or vice versa.

-As the festival of colours Holi is nearby, I even tried a colourful Panna cotta using various mocktail syrups like Blue Curacao, Khus syrup etc. It’s really fun doing it like this.
-It’s like Italian Pannacotta falling in love with Indian colours and playing Holi 🙂
+As the festival of colors, Holi is nearby, I even tried a colorful Panna cotta using various mocktail syrups like Blue Curacao, Khus syrup etc. It's really fun doing it like this.
+It's like Italian Pannacotta falling in love with Indian colors and playing Holi 🙂

 The above Panna Cotta, since quite big in size, was left overnight in the refrigerator and in the morning it came out of the bowl very easily.